Get Help, Report Bugs or Contribute¶

 Getting Involved with Development¶

 We encourage you to get involved with Stingray in any way you can!
 First, read through the README.
 Then, fork the stingray and notebooks repositories (if you need a primer on GitHub and git version control, look here) and work your way through the Jupyter notebook tutorials for the main modules.
 Once you’ve familiarized yourself with the basics of Stingray, go to the Stingray issues page and try to tackle one!
-Other ways to get involved are outlined on the project ideas page, along with some astrophysical background/motivation.
-Finally, you can read these slides from an early talk on Stingray at the Python in Astronomy 2016 conference.
+Finally, you can read these slides from a talk on Stingray in 2021 at the 9th Microquasar Workshop.